Jacob-J-Richards/DS_DA_Projects/Time-Series_Transactions-Failures_Anomoly-Detection/README.md

 The table is the top 6 anomalies, the red dots in the plot of transactions failures per hour are these top 6 anomalies.

-This is a sports event gambling service, the top 6 anomalies all occurred from users failure to repay gambling debts.
-All delinquent users in these observations used the exact same Payment Gateway, Payment Method, sub-type, and bank which cannot be a coincidence.
-Delinquent users most likely used this combination of services as an exploit, perhaps to avoid repayment.
+These red dots and spikes on top of a typical transaction failure curve are from a sports gambling service.
+The red dots represent top 6 transactions with the greatest anamoly rating.
+All users in these observations used the exact same Payment Gateway, Payment Method, sub-type, and bank which cannot be a coincidence.
+Delinquent users most likely used this combination of services as an exploit, perhaps to avoid repayment (the transaction on 2020-02-13 2PM had 47% delinquency rate).

 In futher explanation: the dips in the failed transaction curve is simply lack of consumer activity overnight.